hyperledger/aries-vcx/messages/README.md

 The relevant submodule then contains the actual definitions of the `content` and `decorators` data structure (such as `IssueCredentialContent` and `IssueCredentialDecorators`).

 ### The `decorators` module
-Contains data structure for decorators.
+Contains data structures for decorators.

 Unlike messages and their `@type` field, decorators get their version associated within their name `~thread/1`.
 Since only major versions are used, swapping a decorators version in a message represents a breaking change and would have to be explicitly defined in the message's content/decorators data structure.
 No resolution is required.